kamelmat/kamelmat/README.md

 ## About me:

 ## This was me, and it is still part of me👇🏼
->I specialize in bringing together the magic of music and art creation and production with the corporative business necessities applied to a constant evolving environment.
-I bring along with me over 20 years of experience in the professional world playing key roles both on the artistic and entrepreneurial sides of the equation.
-I stand out by having a constant “out of the box” way of thinking and thrive as a pro-active passionate leader who nurtures the best out of every crewmember.
-I am passionate about teaching and excel at sharing knowledge and transfer skills.
+>Full Stack developer with over 5 years of experience in the music industry and management achieving excellence in integrating these skills within dynamic business environments.
+Bearer of an innovative mindset and proactive leadership key in fostering team excellence.
+Passionate about teaching and knowledge transfer, enhancing all the necessary technical and leadership abilities.
+A diverse background and creative approach that can significantly benefit your full-stack development team.

 ### EDUCATION:
 - 1998 - 2001: Professional Music, Escuela de música contemporánea from Berklee College of Music.
 Buenos Aires, Argentina.